photoprism/photoprism/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-PLEASE ONLY SUBMIT A NEW IDEA AFTER YOU HAVE VERIFIED THAT NO SIMILAR ISSUE ALREADY EXISTS - THANK YOU!
+ONLY SUBMIT A NEW IDEA AFTER YOU HAVE VERIFIED THAT NO SIMILAR ISSUE EXISTS:

 - Roadmap: https://github.com/photoprism/photoprism/projects/5
 - Open Issues: https://github.com/photoprism/photoprism/issues

+THANK YOU! :)

 **Is your feature request related to a problem?
 Please describe.**